 Heat the coconut oil and green curry in a fry pan, then add the jackfruit ad stir to combine, let it sizzle whilst stirring to ensure even cooking and maximum flavour, about 5 minutes, then add the coconut cream and stir again, turn down and simmer for 10 minutes.

-Heat your taco’s by quickly flipping them in a hot clean fry pan as needed, you can keep them warm in the oven wrapped in a damp t-towel but be careful they don’t dry out.
-To construct your taco’s, lie them flat, place the jackfruit along the center of each one, then top with some mango chutney and follow that with the cabbage, cucumber, iceberg and coriander, squeeze over with lime and serve immediately.
+To construct your taco’s, lie them flat, place the jackfruit along the center of each one, then top with some mango chutney and follow that with the cabbage, cucumber, iceberg and coriander/parsley, tomato and avocado, squeeze over with lime and serve immediately.